 With a black chicken in your coop run, hawks will mistake it for a crow and stay away.
 Naturally, no hawk will enjoy a hot pursuit by a flock of crows.

-However, if you are using this method to keep away hawks from your coop, you will also have to close your flock.
+However, if you use this method to keep hawks away from your coop, you must close your flock.

 You can also use this tactic alongside a chicken wire to keep away the predatory hawks.